 Remember: No Links in Cold Email

 Cold email is all about trust.
-When you remove links and let people check you out naturally, they feel in control—and that makes them far more likely to engage.
+When you remove links and let people check you out naturally, they feel in control, making them far more likely to engage.

 Set up your domains, warm them up, and try this method in your next campaign.
 You’ll see the difference.

-This is where the real magic happens—crafting the perfect cold email copy.
-Personalizing each email to resonate with the prospect is crucial, and we do this by using the research we gathered earlier.
-Using ChatGPT prompts within Clay, we gather insights on the prospect’s role, their company, and the tools they use, which helps us write highly relevant emails.
+This is where the real magic happens.
+Personalizing each email to resonate with the prospect is crucial, and I do this by using the research I gathered earlier.
+Using ChatGPT prompts within Clay, I gather insights on the prospect’s role, their company, and the tools they use, which helps me write highly relevant emails.

 Here’s how I approach it: